Leeds, Alabama: Folklore

 The tale of John Henry was believed to have originated in Leeds.
 In this folk story, John Henry, the "steel-drivin' man", races and wins against a steam engine in the laying of railroad that penetrates the Oak Mountain Tunnel in Leeds.
 Retired chemistry professor and folklorist John Garst, of the University of Georgia, has argued that the contest happened at the Coosa Mountain Tunnel or the Oak Mountain Tunnel of the Columbus and Western Railway (now part of Norfolk Southern Railway) in Leeds on September 20, 1887.

 Based on documentation that corresponds with the account of C.C.
 Spencer, who claimed in the 1920s to have witnessed the contest, Garst speculates that John Henry may have been a man named Henry who was born a slave to P.A.L.
 Dabney, the father of the chief engineer of that railroad, in 1850.
 Since 2007, the city of Leeds has honored John Henry's legend during an annual festival held on the third weekend in September, the Leeds Downtown Folk Festival and John Henry Celebration.

 Geography

-Leeds is located at (33.545592, -86.557388), primarily within Jefferson County.
+Leeds is located primarily within Jefferson County.

 According to the U.S. Census Bureau, the city has a total area of 22.5 sqmi, of which 0.2 sqmi (0.67%) is covered by water.

 The city is located east of Birmingham along Interstate 20, which runs north of the city.
 Access to the city is available from exits 140 and 144.
 Via I-20, downtown Birmingham is 18 mi west, and Atlanta is east 129 mi.
 U.S. Route 411 begins in the city from its junction with U.S. Route 78.
 US 411 leads northeast 5 mi to Moody.

 In November 2019, the Alabama Political Reporter announced that the Superfund site at Interstate Lead Co. in Leeds was at risk due to flood hazards associated with climate change.